Adi-Developer1/Meeting-Ease/README.md

 - *Rescheduling Suggestions*: If a conflict is detected, the app suggests alternate available times.
 ![Conflict Detector](./assets/ConflictDetection.png)

+## 6. User Profile and Details
+- *Dedicated page for user details entered during registration*: Enabling easy viewing.
+- *Left bar for showing today's meetings and for scheduling new meetings*: Enabling platform flexibility.
 # Getting Started
 Prerequisites
 -Node.js (v14 or higher)